 In the rare event that a vendor does drop out, your first reaction (and the worst thing you can do) may be to panic.
 Instead, try your best to stay positive and focus on planning ahead.
 It's likely your cancelled vendor will genuinely feel sorry about what happened, so when you're calm and ready to discuss what happened, schedule a call or an in-person meeting to get on the same page.
 Use this opportunity to bring up your contract and what it entails so you can settle a compromise, such as a refund.

 If you've hired a wedding planner, talk to them about damage control.
 They usually have a contigency plan for these types of situations, which often includes a network of preferred vendors to rely on if someone is needed to fill in.
-If your planner takes that route, read past client reviews of any back-up vendors so you have an idea of what to expect.
-So maybe you don't have a planner, but that doesn't mean you're out of luck.
+If your planner takes that route, read former client reviews of any back-up vendors so you have an idea of what to expect.
+If you don't have a wedding planner, know that you're not out of luck.
 Ask your wedding venue for suggestions, or even your other vendors for recommendations they've worked with in the past.
 Even when a vendor drops out, put your trust in your other vendors—in the end, everything will fall into place.